psypolatic/Construction_paxpat/README.md

 note_add
 Note
 > A floor plan shows the location and size of all walls, doors, and windows in the building.
 Each floor of the building has its own floor plan.

+### Section View
+To visualize a section view, imagine cutting a slice of a layer cake.
+After you take out the slice, you can see a cross-section of the cake's contents.
+A section view of a building shows how all the floors of the building relate to each other. note_add
+Note
+Section views make it easy to see how stairs, vents, plumbing, and electrical wiring fit together on each floor of the building.